June 4, 2022, Lake Park, MN

-Whether you have gravel grit in your veins or are wanting to check out gravel grinding this event can meet your needs.
-For those wanting to push the distance 210k (130 miles) would be your choice.
-Those wanting to test their bike and legs for the first time can choose the 50k (31 mile) option.
-This distance also includes options for less mileage.
+Whether you have gravel grit in your veins or are wanting to check out gravel riding this event can meet your needs.
+For those wanting to push the distance 200km (124 miles) would be your choice.
+Wanting time in the saddle?
+The 150km (93 miles) distance can test your chamois!
+A metric century (100km-62 miles) is always a great distance.
+Those wanting to test their bike and legs for the first time can choose the 50km (31 mile) option.
+No matter which distance you choose the overarching question is, "Can you pull it off?"

-Routes will pass through small towns (c-stores) and/or have aid station options for calorie and hydration needs.
+Small town c-stores and/or self-service aid station options will assist your calorie and hydration needs.
 For the longer distances be prepared for 40-50 miles without aid.
 There is no sag wagon following riders.
 You are responsible for you.

-Jona and Alica Baer turn over their massive shop with attached living space to be TICK central.
-If you want to stay on site for the 6am start, no problem!
+Jona and Alica Baer turn over their massive shop with attached living space to be the TICK zone.
+If you want to stay on site, no problem!
 You can camp or take advantage of one of the beds inside.
 Too tired to drive home post-ride, no problem!
 Plenty of space to rest in comfort.
 There are bathrooms and a shower.
-Full kitchen will be in use to provide pre + post ride food and beverages.
 Want to keep your own post-ride foods/beverages cold, no problem!
 There is plenty of refrigerator/freezer space.

 The address: 12177 County Highway 8, Lake Park, MN 56554

 Printed cue cards will be available the day of the event for all distances.
-GPS tracks will also be available for downloading the week before June 1.
+GPS tracks will also be available for downloading the Monday prior.
 The event director uses Ride with GPS for mapping and cue cards.
 All routes are physically checked for accuracy to insure proper signage and distances.
 Past routes can be seen by searching Ride with GPS.

 Participants should be prepared for a variety of terrain and weather conditions.
 Gravel roads, minimum maintenance roads, single + double track trails, and pavement can be a part of each distance.
 Each participant is responsible for their physical, emotional, and mechanical needs.
 You are responsible for you.

-It is recommended that you use a rear red light while riding.
+It is recommended that you use both a front LED light and a rear red LED light while riding.
 Being visible helps with your safety as you traverse the curves, hills, and trails of the beautiful rural setting.
 Bright and/or reflective clothing is also a good choice.
+Helmets are mandatory for all riders.

 Pay What You Want*